VoIP softphone: SIP Register

 How to initialize the softphone?

-The first step is to initialize the softphone, we have just created.
+The first step is to initialize the softphone we have just created.
 To do this, we need to call an initializer method with the following lines:

 How to show a greeting message?

-Console.WriteLine();
+Console.WriteLine(); Console.ReadLine();

 How to handle the phone line states?

-We are subscribed to get notified if the phone line's state has been changed.
-At the mySoftphone_PhoneLineStateChanged method we can set what to do for each state, if we would like to.
-In this example we are handling four states: If the registration was unsuccessful, we are asking for user inputs (we are calling the correct method for that purpose), again.
-States for this case:
+We are subscribed to be notified whenever the phone line's state changes.
+In the mySoftphone_PhoneLineStateChanged method, we can set what to do for each state, if we want to.
+In this example, we handle four states.
+If the registration was unsuccessful, we ask for user input again (by calling the correct method for that purpose).
+The states for this case are:

 RegState.Error